The Ladies Of Xscape Have Put The Drama Behind Them

 Tamika Scott, Tameka “Tiny” Cottle, LaTocha Scott and Kandi Burruss are back together again on stage performing on The Great XSCAPE Tour with Monica and Tamar Braxton.

-Fans have been confused and concerned about the group’s drama about whether or not Kandi Burruss was on tour and their music.
+Fans have been confused and concerned about the group’s morale when it came to whether or not Kandi Burruss was on tour and their music.

-Who can forget the drama about the set list and what songs they were going to sing?
+Who can forget the drama on the reality about the set list and what songs they were going to sing?

 “Guess what?
 We’re starting with the ones we want to start with and ending with what we think we should end with,” said LaTocha.